kemitchell/stonecutters/about/about.md

 title: About
 ---

-Stonecutters publishes legal clauses for other legal craftsmen to [incorporate by reference](/how-to).
+Stonecutters publishes legal clauses for drafters to [incorporate by reference](/how-to).

 We value:
 - short sentences